 Thomas College Men's Soccer In Recent Years

 Chris Parsons returned to his alma mater, joining the Terriers coaching staff in 2011.
-In 2012 he became the first in Thomas history to win a conference championship as a player and coach.
+In 2012, he became the first in Thomas history to win a conference championship as a player and coach at Thomas.

-Parsons has guided Thomas to 6 straight winning seasons, 6 consecutive NAC tournament appearances and 5 consecutive appearances in the NAC championship.
-Under Parsons the Terriers won conference championships and advanced to the NCAA national tournament in 2012, 2013, 2015.
-The team received a top 25 national ranking in 2015.
+Parsons has guided Thomas to eight consecutive NAC tournament appearances and six appearances in the NAC championship.
+Under Parsons the, Terriers won conference championships and advanced to the NCAA national tournament in 2012, 2013, 2015 and 2018.
+The team received a top 25 national ranking in 2016.

 As a player, Parsons made two NJCAA National Final Four appearances with Ulster County Community College (N.Y.) before playing at Thomas College.
 Thomas won the Maine Athletic Conference title in 1995 and Parsons was a team captain and a two-time All-New England, All-State and All-Conference selection.

-Parsons received a bachelor of science in Sports Management from Thomas College and holds the United States Soccer Federation National B license.
+Parsons received a bachelor of science in Sport Management from Thomas College and holds the United States Soccer Federation National ‘B’ license.

-Parsons resides in Farmington, Maine with his wife, Karin and children, Drew, Emma-Jane, and Owen.
+Parsons resides in Oakland, Maine with his wife, Karin and children, Drew, Emma-Jane, and Owen.

-CAMP STAFF ALSO INCLUDES COLLEGE AND HIGH SCHOOL COACHES AND THOMAS COLLLEG PLAYERS!
+CAMP STAFF ALSO INCLUDES COLLEGE AND HIGH SCHOOL COACHES AND PLAYERS!